We found 5 providers with an interest in gastrointestinal problems and who accept Coventry Bronze HMO near New York, NY.

 All Interests: Percutaneous Endoscopic Gastrostomy, Endoscopic Band Ligation, Flexible Sigmoidoscopy, Upper ...
 (Read more)

-Dr. Edward Shlasko works as a pediatric surgeon, general surgeon, and oncologist.
-Dr. Shlasko's areas of expertise include adrenalectomy (adrenal surgery), groin hernia, and pyloric stenosis.
-His hospital/clinic affiliations include Memorial Sloan Kettering Cancer Center, New York Methodist (NYM) Hospital, and the University of Rochester Medical Center.
-He takes several insurance carriers, including Coventry, Coventry Bronze, and Coventry Silver.
-Dr. Shlasko's practice is open to new patients.
-He attended Columbia University, College of Physicians and Surgeons for medical school and subsequently trained at a hospital affiliated with Mount Sinai School of Medicine and a hospital affiliated with SUNY Downstate Medical Center for residency.
-His distinctions include: New York Super Doctors; Best Doctors in New York New York Magazine/Castle Connolly; and Arthur H. Aufses, Sr. Prize in Surgery The Mount Sinai Medical Center.
+Dr. Edward Shlasko is a pediatric surgery, general surgery, and oncology (cancer care) specialist.
+His clinical interests include adrenalectomy (adrenal surgery), groin hernia, and pyloric stenosis.
+He is in-network for Coventry, Coventry Bronze, Coventry Silver, and more.
+Dr. Shlasko graduated from Columbia University, College of Physicians and Surgeons and then he performed his residency at a hospital affiliated with Mount Sinai School of Medicine and a hospital affiliated with SUNY Downstate Medical Center.
+Distinctions awarded to Dr. Shlasko include: New York Super Doctors; Best Doctors in New York New York Magazine/Castle Connolly; and Arthur H. Aufses, Sr. Prize in Surgery The Mount Sinai Medical Center.
 He is affiliated with Memorial Sloan Kettering Cancer Center, New York Methodist (NYM) Hospital, and Mount Sinai Medical Center.
 Dr. Shlasko welcomes new patients.

 Relevant Interests: , pyloric stenosis, Crohn's disease